Wells Fargo Admits Hundreds Of Customers Wrongly Lost Their Homes To Foreclosure Due To Computer Glitch

 However, the biggest scandal involved the creation of millions of fake accounts with the intention of boosting sales figures.
 From 2011 to mid-2016, employees created 1.5 million unauthorized deposit accounts and sent out more than 500,000 unauthorized credit card applications, costing the bank $2.6 million in fees.

-The bank has also admitted to forcing auto borrowers to pay for car insurance they do not need and slapping homebuyers with unfair mortgage fees.
+The bank has also admitted to forcing auto borrowers to pay for car insurance they did not need and slapping homebuyers with unfair mortgage fees.

 In February, Wells Fargo received unprecedented sanctions from the Federal Reserve for “widespread customer abuses,” preventing them from growing beyond $1 trillion in assets until they turn their behavior around.
 The penalties are expected to stay in place until next year.